-THE CANADIAN ARM OF THE BEER GIANT IS LOOKING WITHIN ITS OWN ROSTER OF BRANDS FOR WAYS TO CAPITALIZE ON CHANGING TASTES AND TRENDS nheuser-Busch InBev is looking to product innovation this summer in an attempt to give Canadians the variety they're clamouring for, including a new brand launching here first.
+THE CANADIAN ARM OF THE BEER GIANT IS LOOKING WITHIN ITS OWN ROSTER OF BRANDS FOR WAYS TO CAPITALIZE ON CHANGING TASTES AND TRENDS BY JOSH KOLM nheuser-Busch InBev is looking to product innovation this summer in an attempt to give Canadians the variety they're clamouring for, including a new brand launching here first.

 This spring, the company will launch Bud Light Apple.
 Kyle Norrington, VP of marketing at Anheuser-Busch InBev, says the decision to launch it in Canada comes from consumer research showing the popularity of apple as a beer flavour and momentum the company has been seeing in flavoured beer as a whole.
-The new brand is also under the Bud Light label because of the success it had the last time it attempted an entry into a flavoured, more "refreshing" kind of beer.
+The new brand is also under the Bud Light label because of the success it had the last time it attempted an entry into a flavoured, more "refreshing"

-"When we talked to consumers, we were surprised with how easy it was for us to get into that space because of the credibility Bud Light Lime provided us," he says.
+were surprised with how easy it was for us to get into that space because of the credibility Bud Light Lime provided us," he says.